How to Get Good Tenants in Central Florida

 I was part of the NASA team that took the last critical look at the Space Shuttle before every launch.
 Starting at 255 feet, an elite team would spend hours examining it literally from the top down.
 Armed with optical equipment, infrared cameras and other technology, we were the final word on making sure the Shuttle, external tank and solid rocket boosters were free from any damage, debris or propellant ice buildup.

-Why do I mention this?
-Because if you want to attract good renters for your property and make sure they stay that way, then your secret weapon is the inspections process.
-Here’s why:
+Because if you want to find good renters for your property and make sure they stay that way, then your secret weapon is the rental property inspections process.

-1. Repairs from inspections attract higher-quality tenants.
 Old-school property managers see inspections as a box to check: They just want to make sure the property is up to Florida legal standards.
 That’s a low bar.
-Inspections are actually an opportunity.
+Rental property inspections are actually an opportunity.
 By identifying needed repairs and making your property as attractive as possible, you naturally attract a higher-quality renter.
 At The Realty Medics, our inspection process generates a detailed list of both required and recommended repairs.
 Whether you use your own vendors or tap our trusted network, repairs are done professionally and on time.

 Everybody wants good renters who won’t destroy their property.
 But while most people focus on things like background checks and credit scores (and they should), many miss the secret weapon of inspections.
 In our experience at The Realty Medics, nothing gives you more bang for the buck in the long run than inspections—if you do them right.